VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

 The main resource of DRC API is `EnkelvoudigInformatieObject` which supports creating and editing documents.
 It's content can be divided into metadata (`identificatie`, `creatiedatum`, `titel` and etc) and file content.
-The main metadata of file content used by DRC is file size derived from `bestandsomvang` attribute.
+The main metadata of file content used by the DRC is the file size derived from the `bestandsomvang` attribute.
 The process of uploading files is chosen based on the comparision of the value of `bestandsomvang` and the maximum file size.

 There can be 3 options:

-* file size = 0, i.e. document contains only metadata without file content.
-Document is created during 1 request to DRC.
+* file size = 0, i.e. `EnkelvoudigInformatieObject` contains only metadata without file content.
+The `EnkelvoudigInformatieObject` is created during 1 request to DRC.
 * file size <= maximum size.
-In this case file content is expected to be in `inhoud` attribute in 1 request.
+In this case the file content is expected to be in the `inhoud` attribute in 1 request.
 * file size > maximum size.
-In this case file content should be divided by parts and each part should be upload in the separate request.
+In this case the file content should be divided by parts and each part should be upload in a separate request.

 ## To work